mherrera1987/mh-whatsapp-button/readme.md

 # MH WhatsApp Button WordPress Plugin

 Welcome to the MH WhatsApp Button WordPress Plugin, a powerful tool designed to seamlessly integrate WhatsApp communication on your WordPress site.
-Crafted with precision by [Your Name](https://yourwebsite.com), this plugin is the perfect solution for businesses and individuals looking to enhance their customer service and engagement through direct WhatsApp messaging.
+Crafted with precision by [Marcelo Herrera](https://marceloherrera.com.ar), this plugin is the perfect solution for businesses and individuals looking to enhance their customer service and engagement through direct WhatsApp messaging.

 ## Features